 |Start at 24||Start at 30||Start at 35||Start at 40|

 |Corpus at 60 years||4,18,16,931||2,54,84,721||1,53,43,703||90,46,929|

-For wealth creation, you need to give time to the money to grow through compounding.
+POWER OF COMPOUNDING: For wealth creation you need to give time to the money to grow through compounding.
 Einstein, while describing compound interest as the eighth wonder of the world had said, “He who understands it, earns it.
-He who doesn’t pay it.”
+He who doesn’t, pays it.”
 Financially, compounding is the process in which one reinvests an asset’s earnings, from either capital gains or interest, to generate additional earnings over time and this makes long-term investing rewarding.
 If one invested ₹ 10,000 per month in SIP then you will notice in the chart below that the power of compounding grows the wealth exponentially only after about 15 years of regular investment.
 Therefore, it is imperative to give enough time for wealth creation through compounding.